nirekin/ALite/DOCUMENTATION.md

 ```

 ```
-Saving several instances of an entity
+Deleting several instances of an entity

 	Session s = new Session();
 	User u1 = new User();